wasdi-cloud/COPLAC-Hydromet-Hazards/UC2_tutorial/FFM_UC2_Tutorial.rst

 data and an automated change detection algorithm.
-Over time, the full stack of these flood extent maps is analysed to produce the comprehensive flood frequency map that shows the recurrence of flooding across the AOI, that for Use Case 2 is the Mojana region (Colombia).
+Over time, the full stack of these flood extent maps is analysed to produce the comprehensive flood frequency map that shows the recurrence of flooding across the AOI, that for the pre-operational implementation of the service is the Mojana region (Colombia).

-The FFM service has an initial execution to compute the flood frequency of the full 2015-2024 archive.
+The pre-operational implementation of the FFM service has an initial execution to compute the flood frequency of the full 2015-2024 archive.
 Afterwards, the flood frequency map is updated every six months, incorporating all new Sentinel-1 and Sentinel-2 acquisitions in the analysis.